 As long as the open-source concept was spreading and growing in popularity, GitHub has announced pull-request for the open-source in public.
 It allowed the vendors and the individuals improving the software in the easiest way which provoked a net reaction.
 The velocity of open-source expansion was terrific, and it grabbed the attention of software vendors and investors.

 Since the number of businesses brought themselves to the open-source grew significantly, the overall perception of free software concept has moved from hesitating whether it is worthwhile to invest in open source to figure out what business strategy looks like.
 Moreover, open-source society has been one more fact convincing the entrepreneurs to challenge open source projects to increase incomes.

 Two-part authorization appeared as a primary status of the уopen source business approach.
 According to this conception, a vendor presents the same software product under two separate licenses – the open-source and the patented ones.
 In this way, a company can monitor the integrity of the application as well as the community members who are involved in software modification transfer their proprietary rights to the owner.
 Depriving copyrights of contributors made them worry about the viability of the open-source concept.
 However, when Oracle has acquired MySQL, it was a groundbreaking move, but still, those worries turned out to be unsubstantiated.
 The vendor of MySQL has even duplicated the product along with accompanying renaming into MariaDB to secure open-source nature.

 Therefore, even though open source becomes the standard approach for vendors, society plays a crucial role in software improvement anyway.

 Open Source Being a Novel Marketing Strategy

-Today the experts, the business representatives, and the developers are on the same page declaring that open source is a key for top-notch software production.
+Today the experts, the business representatives, and the developers from the top software companies are on the same page declaring that open source is a key for top-notch software production.
 Since free software allows extracting higher incomes, using open source became a standard business approach.
 Nevertheless, open-source is often affected by deliberate distortions, neglecting principles of transparent cooperation, and corporate ethical code violation.